1. Start with a valid test result

 6 contractor profiles

-Search for local professionals with active NRPP or NRSB credentials and ask which test method they use for your situation, including short-term kits or continuous radon monitors.
+Search for local professionals with active radon certifications and ask which test method they use for your situation, including short-term kits or continuous radon monitors.

 DIY kits are usually the lowest-cost option, while professional testing costs more but often includes setup, chain-of-custody handling, and documented results for real estate needs.